St. Francis Brooklyn Terriers men's basketball: Early years (1896–1940)

-The St. Francis College's men's basketball program was founded in 1896 and is the oldest collegiate program in New York City.
+The St. Francis College's men's basketball program was founded in 1896 and was the oldest collegiate program in New York City.
 The program had players on the court only 5 years after Dr. James Naismith invented the game in 1891.
 The College's first official game came in 1901 against Brown University.
 The Boys from Brooklyn, as they were referred to, finished the 1901 season with a 13–1 mark.
 From the 1902 to the 1920 season the Terrier basketball records are incomplete.
 Then from 1920 to 1940 the Terriers compiled a 246–187 record and established themselves as a premier basketball program in New York City, playing their home games in Brooklyn.
 The Terriers had played as Independents for most of these years, but in 1933 they were a founding member of the now defunct Metropolitan New York Conference.
 During this time period the Terriers hosted their home games in their gymnasium at the Butler Street Campus in Cobble Hill, Brooklyn or at the 13th Regiment Armory.

-The Terriers had 6 head coaches during this period, the most successful of which was Roger Patrick "Rody" Cooney.
+The Terriers had 6 head coaches during this period, the most successful of which was Rody Cooney.
 Who in his 9 years at the helm of the program didn't have a single losing season and compiled a 116–77 record.
 During this period the Terriers also had their first 20-win season.
 Cooney's 1935-36 team was the first to participate in a post-season tournament.
 The Terriers were invited to play in the District 1 tryouts at Madison Square Garden for the 1936 Summer Olympics.

 Golden years (1941–1968)

 Joseph Brennan era (1941–47)

-Joseph Brennan is the Terriers head coach with the highest winning percentage and he was also elected to the Naismith Memorial Basketball Hall of Fame in 1975.
+Joseph Brennan was the Terriers head coach with the highest winning percentage and he was also elected to the Naismith Memorial Basketball Hall of Fame in 1975.
 Brennan helped make the Terriers into a popular team during New York City's Basketball glory days of the 1940s and 50s.
 Due to their popularity the Terriers would play 2 to 3 games a year at Madison Square Garden and the Terriers were one of the few programs hosting Division I games in Brooklyn at the Park Slope Armory, their home court.
 Brennan's 1941-42 squad averaged 56 points per game, which was quite high during those years.
 The Terriers also had the first college player to score 20 or more points at Madison Square Garden, Vincent T. Agoglia.
 He did it twice in the 1941–1942 season, first against LaSalle College of Philadelphia.
 Brennan ended his head coaching career with a 90–46 (66.2%) record over 7 seasons.